Score every tenant

 Same criteria, every application

-A professional screening process applies the same criteria to every applicant without exception.
+A professional process applies the same criteria to every applicant without exception.
 This consistency is itself a legal protection.
 If you run a police check on one applicant, you should run it on all.
-Selective application of any criterion is a discrimination risk regardless of intention.
+Selective application of any criterion is a risk, regardless of intention.

 What Perth landlords ask